Welcome to Fickle Father!

 What to call it?

+I did brainstorm on other ideas.
 The phrases “Renaissance Man” or “Jack of all trades” probably overstate the level of skill I’m trying to convey.
 It’s literally just trying things at a very amateur level.

 I thought of calling it “Eclectica.”
 As in my hobbies are eclectic.
-But that sounds like its something from the adult industry.
+But that sounds like it’s something from the adult industry.

 “Whack-a-mole” is too juvenile and impulsive.